edyonil/arcadia-cms/README.md

 - Open /app/config/database.php and choose the Database you prefer most.
 The default Database is mysql-osx.
 - Create the table with the name that you choose.
 - Open Terminal and run "php artisan migrate" and if everything is correct you should see your database with all the tables.
+- If you want to populate your database with some examples just run "php artisan db:seed"
 - Run it on a browser and Enjoy.